stahta01/wxwidgets_svn/docs/univ/readme.txt

 If compiling from CVS, please copy include/wx/univ/setup0.h to include/wx/univ/setup.h before following these steps.

-a) Using Visual C++ 6.0/7.x
+a) Using Visual C++ 6.0

-   Follow wxMSW instructions but make sure to choose one of the "Universal" configurations before building.
+   Simply open the src/wxUniv.dsw file in DevStudio and build it.
+   Then open the widgetsUniv.dsp file in samples/widgets to build the widgets sample.

 b) Cygwin

    Please refer to the Unix section below

-** the instructions may be out of date as for wxWidgets 2.5.2+ **

 c) Other compilers
    Borland: